 DESKTOP PRESETS FOR LIGHTROOM & STYLES FOR CAPTURE ONE

 The Mastin Labs preset lineup has various looks and feels, but if versatility is what you want, then I'd recommend either the Fuji Original or the Portra Original—our flagship preset packs.
 Both offer multiple presets within each pack and are clean and versatile.
 The Fuji Original is more for the person who wants the bright and airy feel, while the Portra Original offers its own softness, but it can also be very moody.

 If you want to be prepared for any scenario, and throw in a ton of fresh style, the following is where I would start using Mastin Labs presets:

 - Fuji Original: It's clean, bright, and reliable.
 It provides that classic look that Fujifilm is known for and works super well in almost any scenario.
 From weddings to editorials, products, and documentaries, Fuji OG is a workhorse that never skimps on style!

 - Adventure Everyday: I love, love, love this preset pack.
 Love it!
 This pack screams nostalgia and makes all of the good feels happen.
 It may not be quite as versatile as some of the other packs, but where it does shine makes it worth having a thousand times over!

-- Ilford Original: The honesty that can be found in a black and white image is truly something difficult to overstate or replicate.
+- Artisan B&W (formerly Ilford Original): The honesty that can be found in a black and white image is truly something difficult to overstate or replicate.
 It's much, much more than merely a lack of color.
 A genuinely striking grayscale photograph is about the tone.
 Few master tonality as well as the Ilford line of films.
 Mastin Labs has so beautifully replicated that with this pack.